 The second major source of funding is the U.S. Fish & Wildlife Service (USFWS) Federal Aid in Sport Fish and Wildlife Restoration funded by a federal excise tax on firearms, ammunition, archery, fishing equipment and motor boat fuels.
 The wildlife portion, known as the Pittman-Robertson Act (named after the congressional sponsors of this federal legislation), provides funding for Wildlife Conservation and Sportsman Education.
 The fisheries portion, known as the Dingle-Johnson or Wallop-Breaux Acts, provides funding for fisheries management and boating access.
 In recent years another significant source of funds from the USFWS has been from the State Wildlife Grants (SWG) program.
 SWG grants are for the identification of species in greatest conservation need and provide for protection and restoration of their populations and habitats.

 Our programs also receive support from the State's General Fund.
-General Fund support originates from New York State taxes, and contributed approximately 8% of the Division of Fish, Wildlife and Marine Resources' operating budget in FY 2007-08.
+General Fund support originates from New York State taxes, and contributed approximately 8% of the Division of Fish and Wildlife's operating budget in FY 2007-08.
 General Fund dollars are used to protect habitats and benefit a variety of species.

-- Bureau of Fish & Wildlife Services - The Bureau of Fish and Wildlife Services is responsible for Division of Fish, Wildlife and Marine Resources administration, special licenses, sportsman education, staff training and development, and extension.
+- Bureau of Fish & Wildlife Services - The Bureau of Fish and Wildlife Services is responsible for Division of Fish and Wildlife administration, special licenses, sportsman education, staff training and development, and extension.